 - What do you know about our product, customers and clients?

-It helps to find out if a candidate makes some research before being interviewed (as research is an important stage in sales process).
-You can analyze how they understand customers’needs, the benefits of your product/service and why it’s more competitive.
+It helps to find out if a candidate makes some research before being interviewed (as research is an important stage in the sales process).
+You can analyze how they understand customers' needs, the benefits of your product/service and why it’s more competitive.

-- What are the main steps to be taken in sales process?
+- What are the main steps to be taken in the sales process?